A Complete 2026 Guide to Register a Sole Proprietorship in the United Kingdom

 Registration can be done online and must be completed by 5 October in your second tax year after starting the business to avoid penalties.

 b.
-National Insurance Contributions (NICs)
+National Insurance Contributions (NICs):

 c.
-National Insurance Number (NIN)
+National Insurance Number (NIN):

 What are the Documents Required to Register as a Sole Trader in the UK?

 Before registering, make sure you have all the relevant records related to your National Insurance (NI) and income tax.
 As a sole proprietor, you must pay income tax on your profits through an annual Self Assessment tax return.
-Additionally, if your business turnover exceeds £85,000, you are required to register for VAT.

 Along with proof of identity and basic business details (such as business name and address), you should maintain detailed records of your earnings and expenses.
 Below is a checklist of key documents to prepare: